 A backpack's suspension relates directly to its fit and comfort.
 Most backpacks have internal frames, which utilize a lightweight metal such as alloy within the fabric.
 There are three unique suspension designs in our women's backpack review.

 The first is a flexible mesh back panel that moves with the body.
-It offers incredible ventilation and repositions the weight of the backpack so that pressure is alleviated from the back.
+It offers incredible ventilation and repositions the weight of the backpack so that pressure comes off the back.

 The second, and most common, is a foam padded back frame.
 This suspension design is very comfortable but tends to offer less ventilation.
 Many models have arched the foam to oppose the natural curve of the back, which then allows airflow.
 This design typically contacts the back at the shoulder blades and the lower back, while many designs make contact with most or all of the hiker's back.

 The third is a hinging system that moves with the hips while stabilizing the shoulder straps.
 This technical design is unique and is built to move with you.
 The Arc'teryx Bora AR 61 and Gregory Deva both have hinging systems.
 The Deva is a more affordable option with a similar suspension.

 The preference for one suspension design over another depends on fit and comfort, as well as geographical use.
 If you intend to use a pack in a warmer climate, a mesh back panel is best for ventilation.
 However, if you will be wearing it in colder climates, the foam padding may be preferred for added warmth while still offering breathability, and if you are seeking a stabilized, moving system, the hinging suspension designs are technical and unique.

 Your pack should be supportive of your weight load.
 The majority of the weight should rest on your hips, and a comfortable, correctly fitting waist belt is essential.
 The padding should be sufficient to avoid chaffing and allow for a pleasant trek.
 There is a range of waist belt designs from interchangeable to extendable to heat moldable, and comfort varies between each model.